Healthdirect Free Australian health advice you can count on.

 • abnormally heavy bleeding during menstruation or after giving birth

-Although bleeding problems often start from a young age, some children don’t have symptoms until they begin walking or running.
+Although bleeding problems often start from a very young age, some children don’t have symptoms until they begin walking or running.
 People with mild haemophilia may not bleed excessively until they get an injury or have surgery.

 What causes haemophilia?